In the Beginning

 POULTRY CONSERVANCY PROGRAM GETS STARTED

 “Rare Poultry Conservancy Program” was started involving six breeds of chickens, maintained unselected, that played a part in the evolution of the poultry industry.
-The rare breeds and random bred strains currently housed at the Poultry Research Centre were partly obtained from Agriculture Canada Research Station in Ontario and partly from Dr. Crawford’s experimental flocks at the University of Saskatchewan.
+The rare breeds and random bred strains currently housed at the Poultry Research Facility were partly obtained from Agriculture Canada Research Station in Ontario and partly from Dr. Crawford’s experimental flocks at the University of Saskatchewan.
 Dr. R. Crawford maintained these breeds as an unselected population since 1965.
-However, when Dr. Crawford retired, a new home was found for these breeds at the Poultry Research Centre in Edmonton.
+However, when Dr. Crawford retired, a new home was found for these breeds at the Poultry Research Facility in Edmonton.

 PRC GETS FACILITY UPGRADES